Filmmaker describes Antifa violence at Berkeley protest

 At that point, Fischer says, he was confronted by members of the Black Bloc, and told to leave, which he did.

-“Frankly, I have no doubt that I would have been hurt had I not left,” he told host Sandra Smith.
+“Frankly, I have no doubt that I would have been hurt had I not left,” he told Fox News' Sandra Smith.

 Berkeley Police said 20 people were arrested at the dueling demonstrations between Antifa and members of the so-called “alt-right.”
 Three people suffered minor injuries after a group of demonstrators threw “explosives” — believed to be fireworks and flares — at police and Alameda County Sheriff’s officers.